drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_single_command_clis/2_adding_arguments.md

 - Any argument in a signature _**is required**_.
 This means if a user does not specify all arguments, then they will be shown an error and the `USAGE` section for the command being used.
+- Any extra arguments specified by a user will result in an error being shown.
 - Arguments must be surrounded by square brackets in the signature.
 This is how Line knows that the command handles arguments.